-The application of Lean within many industries has come a long way since Taiichi Ohno first studied Henry Ford’s use of continuous flow in the final assembly of the 1913 Model-T, and his fascination with American supermarkets.
-Throughout his studies he was able to pull the thoughts of process improvement gurus to eventually create what is known today as the Toyota Production System and the principles of Lean.
+The application of Lean within many industries has come a long way since Taiichi Ohno first studied Henry Ford’s use of continuous flow in the final assembly of the 1913 Model-T and his fascination with American supermarkets.
+Throughout his studies, he was able to pull the thoughts of process improvement gurus to eventually create what is known today as the Toyota Production System and the principles of Lean.
 With the increasing popularity of Lean, it’s important to understand that Lean is not just a theory that you study and just simply apply; it requires practice and more practice.
 The base of a continuous improvement mindset is “practice over theory”, and those organizations who have taken this to heart have seen better and more sustainable results when using the Lean methodology.

 Learning the tools of Lean are easy and practical in many ways.
-The core idea of Lean is to still maximize customer value while minimizing waste as it was during the early days at Toyota, and the myths that Lean only applies to manufacturing have faded over time.
+The core idea of Lean is to still maximize customer value while minimizing waste as it was during the early days at Toyota, and the myths that Lean only applies to manufacture have faded over time.
 Although many organizations have made efforts to install Lean improvements, many organizations fail with their implementation of Lean process improvement programs is due to a lack of understanding of the purpose of the organizational changes and support provided by management.

 Often organizations implement Lean theories into their process improvement programs without building a culture of continuous improvement amongst their employees first, which can undermine the goal of becoming a Lean organization.

-In my experience as a Business Process Improvement consultant, the five main reasons why Lean implementation fails are:
+In my experience as a Business Process Improvement Consultant, the five main reasons why Lean implementation fails are:

 1) No Process Improvement Strategy

 - First and foremost, implementing Lean is a long term strategy that requires commitment from the whole organization.
-Strategy is People rather than Process Dependent, therefore creating a clear vision will help an organization create a culture of continuous improvement and is critical to achieving a Lean philosophy.
+The strategy is People rather than Process Dependent, therefore creating a clear vision will help an organization create a culture of continuous improvement and is critical to achieving a Lean philosophy.
 Assigning clear responsibilities and committing 100% will allow the organization to achieve the direction desired.
 Understanding the key performance indicators and setting timelines for when to start must be defined so the organization has a baseline for improvement.

 2) Lack of Top Management Support